rafalp/async-caches/docs/backends.md

 Cache backend that stores data in local memory.
 Lets you develop and test caching without need for actual cache server.
 Its purged when application restarts, so you don't have to spend time invalidating caches when changing your app.

-This backend supports cache versions and timeouts.
+This backend supports cache versions and time to live.

 ```python
 from caches import Cache